minprog/cs50x-1718-1819/problems/hangman/hangman.md

 	print(words.pop())
 	print(words.pop())

-Now check if everything is in order.
+Check if everything is in order.
 Is the number of words reasonable?
 Are each of the three random words actually 8 letters long?
 To add to this, in the description above, you can find some oddities that you might verify, too (e.g. how many words are there of length 27?).

 ### 3. The `Hangman` class